briannammatey/ASLTracker/README.md

 - Hand tracking using MediaPipe is functional
 - Dataset is being cleaned and preprocessed for model training
 - CNN architecture is being built and tested
 - UI development is in early stages
+- Model FINALLY is not overfitting (woohoo)

 ---
 ## To Do